Scientific: Calliandra eriophylla

 Propagation: Seed

-Additional comments: C. eriophylla will readily hybridizes with C. californica so as to make seed collected from urban environments likely to have pink to red flowers on plants of various forms, sizes, and vigor.
-It will occasionally reseed in urban landscapes.
+Additional comments: Pink fairy duster will readily hybridize with Calliandra californica so as to make seed collected from urban environments likely to have pink to red flowers on plants of various forms, sizes, and vigor.
+It will occasionally reseed in urban landscapes, though surprisingly not nearly as frequently as does Calliandra californica.